zchee/golang-wiki/SliceTricks.md

 fmt.Println(result) // [1 2 3 4]
 ```

-### Move to front or append if not present, in place
+### Move to front, or append if not present, in place

 ```go
 // moveToFront moves needle to the front of haystack, in place if possible.